Public RelationsBack to Course Guide

 - Considering the values and opinions of the various publics when designing public relations positions and programs that are persuasive.

 - Discussing the role of Public Relations in government.

-- Analyzing the effectiveness of the various media.
+- Analyzing the effectiveness of the various media for influencing publics.

 - Determining the advantages and disadvantages of the different types of media.